INP Processing Time: Causes, Optimization, and Code Examples

 Arjen Karel - linkedin

-Interaction to Next Paint (INP) issues cause by processing time
+Interaction to Next Paint (INP) issues caused by processing time

-In this article I will focus on 'processing time'.
-How this affects the Interaction To Next Paint issues and then explain how to minimize processing time to improve the interaction to next paint!
+In this article we focus on processing time: how it affects the Interaction to Next Paint and how to minimize processing time to improve the INP.

 INP TIP: processing time can be optimized by immediately running important code that precedes the layout update and scheduling all other code to run after that.